filipbekic01/ResQueue/README.md

 **ResQueue** will handle all the configuration and integration with MassTransit for you, making it simple to manage your SQL transports.

+## UI Preview

+Here's a quick preview of the ResQueue user interface, providing you with a glimpse of what to expect.

 <img width="1840" alt="image" src="https://github.com/user-attachments/assets/b60acf98-68d3-40be-a400-cf21889bc458">
 <img width="1840" alt="image" src="https://github.com/user-attachments/assets/41256c63-40c1-4017-bdf2-41947333718e">
 <img width="1840" alt="image" src="https://github.com/user-attachments/assets/91a1fe90-83a0-468d-af7b-cf60b69f8feb">